slcnyagmurnew/stream-processing/README.md

   - **Redis Time Series Database (RTSDB)**: Fields are created using IPs and training column types (unq_dst_ip, frequency etc.) as keys in RTSDB.

   <br>
-- **Data Generation**: Data is generated as anonymized data.
+- **Data Generation** (SenderDAG): Data is generated as anonymized data.
 There are generated source ips that have features merged from real data.
 Each data takes place in a single JSON file.
 These files are sent to relevant tools via Airflow DAG.
 After sending, next data file name is written to **config.json** file.